Valentin de Vargas

-Valentin de Vargas (born Albert Charles Schubert; April 27, 1935 – June 10, 2013) was an actor known for appearing in films in the 1950s and 1960s.
+Valentin de Vargas (born Albert Charles Schubert; April 27, 1935 – June 10, 2013) was an American actor known for appearing in films in the 1950s and 1960s.
 Two of his prominent roles were as a gangster threatening Janet Leigh in Orson Welles' Touch of Evil (1958) and playing Luis Francisco Garcia Lopez in Hatari!
 (1962).

 Biography

 After serving in the United States Army, de Vargas made his film debut in The Blackboard Jungle while still attending Loyola Marymount University.
 He had responded to a flyer posted at Loyola to audition for a high school student role in the film.
 He had a variety of uncredited appearances in films and appeared in several television series until Touch of Evil in 1958, where he also met his first wife, actress Arlene McQuade.
 He travelled to Mexico, where he played one of the Mexican bandidos in The Magnificent Seven (1960).